 Click here for more details about the Local History Programme

-Interesting news for Community Centre users: After a number of years, the Centre has decided to rename the halls and rooms used regularly.
+Interesting news for Community Centre users: after a number of years, the Centre has decided to rename the halls and rooms used regularly.
 We have reflected on the area’s historical reliance on coal mining, hence the halls/rooms are named after local coal seams.

 - The Dance Studio is now called Hall 1: Brockwell and Green Room is called Hall 1 Room: Tilly